This browser is out of date.

 • After the first day, rate your pain once a day for a total of 2 weeks.

 It is very important you fill out the pain log completely and keep a copy at home.
-If you it, you may have to repeat injections before moving on.
+You may have to repeat injections before moving on.

 You may resume taking your medicines after the procedure.
-But, do not take pain medicine during the first 8 hours if you had a medial branch block.
+But do not take pain medicine during the first 8 hours.
 Please see your After-Visit Summary for instructions.

 You may feel weak for the next 3-5 hours.
 Be careful walking or using your arms.
 No baths or soaking of the site for 24 hours.
 Taking a shower is okay.